Skip to main content

 You can use the Imply Polaris Connections v1 API and Jobs v1 API to ingest event data from Confluent Cloud.
 Confluent Cloud is a fully managed, cloud-native service for Apache Kafka.

 This topic covers the process you need to follow to create a connection to Confluent Cloud, then create a job to ingest data from Confluent Cloud into a Polaris table.
 For information on how to create connections in the Polaris UI, see Create a connection.
-For reference on Confluent Cloud connections in Polaris, see Ingest from Confluent Cloud.

 Prerequisites